sprblm/dots-patterns/patterns/age-indicator.md

 - During the sync, prioritizing offline and old content in the network is recommended.
 In addition, make sure context is always clear so that it won't affect readers' perception.
+- Use Age Indicator in combination with a [network health indicator](network-health-indicator.md) to give advanced users more fine-grained detail.

 ## Potential Problems with Age Indicator